-6 Board 7271 Network Configuration via the Base System
+6 Board 7271RC Network Configuration via the Base System

-The only configuration that is carried out on Board 7271 via the Base System is to enable it to be reachable on the network.
+The only configuration that is carried out on Board 7271RC via the Base System is to enable it to be reachable on the network.
 All other configurations on the Board are carried out over the WebGUI.

-LAN Board 7271 is configured via the keyboard of the respective Base System.
-The necessary network parameters are configured such as IP address, gateway address, network mask and a general control byte.
+LAN Board 7271RC is configured via the keyboard or remote software of the respective Base System.
+The necessary network parameters such as IP address, Gateway, Netmask and general control bytes are configured.

-The Technical Description of the respective Base System is the basis for configuration.
-The following covers only the Board-specific menus of the respective Base System.
+The Technical Description of the respective Base System 7001RC is the basis for configuration.

 After they have been entered fully, the LAN parameters configured through the system menu are transferred to the control board by pressing the ENT key.
-In order for the LAN parameters to be transferred from the control board to the LAN Board and to be stored there it is necessary to exit the menu by pressing the BR key.
+From here the parameters are transferred to the LAN board.

-The Base System does not accept LAN parameters which are subsequently changed via the WebGUI and thus they are no longer displayed correctly.
-For this reason the assignment of LAN parameters via the Base System is recommended.
+The Base System accept LAN parameters which are subsequently changed via the WebGUI.